amrwc/derulo/README.md

 ## macOS

 Tested on High Sierra, Mojave and Catalina.
 Admin privileges are not required.
-Common raster image types, such as JPG, PNG, BMP, GIF (they'll be still), etc. are supported.
+Common raster image types, such as JPG, PNG, BMP, GIF, etc. are supported.

 1. Open Terminal.app